On this page

 Mattermost offers TLS encryption to protect communication between the Mattermost server and the SMTP email server.

-For those who are uncertain if the first two points cover GDPR compliance, we offer the ability to disable notifications completely on your Mattermost server.
+If you’re uncertain whether the first two points cover GDPR compliance, you can disable notifications completely on your Mattermost server.
 To use Mattermost in production with no email notifications, you also need to disable a “preview mode” notice banner.

 Based on our interpretation of article 49 of GDPR, processing personal data for the purpose of ensuring network and information security is acceptable.
 Moreover: